 Jump to:Page Content

 An introduction to policymaking in American cities, focusing on economic, demographic, institutional, and political settings.
 It examines economic development and job growth in the context of metropolitan regions and the emerging "new economy" and addresses federal, state, and local government strategies for expanding community economic development and affordable housing opportunities.
 Of special concern is the continuing spatial and racial isolation of low-income populations, especially minority populations, in central-city neighborhoods and how suburbanization of employment, reduction in low-skilled jobs, and racial discrimination combine to limit housing and employment opportunities.
-During the semester, students will complete two brief policy memoranda and a take-home examination consisting of three short essays.
+During the semester, students will complete two brief policy memoranda and a paper exploring policy options to address an urban problem or issue for a specific city.

 Also offered by the Graduate School of Design as SES-05213.